-Our website has grown, simply because there is a scarcity of resources for people who are interested in finding properties which are suitable for renovation.
+Our website has grown, simply because there is a scarcity of resources for people who are interested in finding properties that are suitable for renovation.

 There are three of us who founded the company and we are all keen renovators.
-This really, is what inspired us to create the website.
+This really, is what inspired us to create our company.

 Being a property developer is a perfectly attainable goal for anyone with a bit of get up and go.

 So, the four things we are going to talk about in the first part of this guide are finance, understanding the local housing market, refurbishment costs and negotiation.

-You need to work out your budget for the rennovation.
+You need to work out your budget for the renovation.

 If you are anticipating knocking down walls and adding extensions, then you need to find a friendly builder and ask him for estimates.

-Next, you need to get to grips with the local housing market by researching market prices for your chosen area and you want to be getting to grips with the types of property there are as well.
+Next, you need to get to grips with the local housing market by researching market prices for your chosen area and you want to be getting to grips with local property styles, as well.